Imran040/Codes/README.md

 <h4>Program 19)C program on strings</h4>
 <h4>Program 20)Write a program in C to rotate an array by N positions.</h4>
 <h4>Program 21)C program to find the friendly pair or not</h4>
+<h4>Program 22)C Program to Generate All the Set Partitions of n Numbers Beginning from 1 and so on</h4>